maranatha443/Prosper-Loan-Data/README.md

 ## Dataset

-This data set gotten from [here](https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv)contained 113,937 loans with 81 variables on each loan, including loan amount, borrower rate (or interest rate), current loan status, borrower income, and many others.
+This data set gotten from [here](https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv) contained 113,937 loans with 81 variables on each loan, including loan amount, borrower rate (or interest rate), current loan status, borrower income, and many others.
 However, a subset of the dataset consisting of 15 variables was carved out to inspect, analyze and draw conclusions from.
 The variables used had the following description as gotten from [here](https://docs.google.com/spreadsheets/d/1gDyi_L4UvIrLTEC6Wri5nbaMmkGmLQBk-Yx3z0XDEtI/edit#gid=0_):

 ## Summary of Findings